Ocelot-Social-Community/Ocelot-Social/deployment/ocelot-social/README.md

-# Kubernetes Configuration for Human Connection
+# Kubernetes Configuration for ocelot.social

-Deploying Human Connection with kubernetes is straight forward.
+Deploying ocelot.social with kubernetes is straight forward.
 All you have to do is to change certain parameters, like domain names and API keys, then you just apply our provided configuration files to your cluster.